swiftlang/swift-evolution/proposals/nnnn-strict-memory-safety.md

 This proposal introduces an opt-in strict memory safety checking mode that identifies all uses of unsafe behavior within the given module.
 There are several parts to this change:

 * A compiler flag `-strict-memory-safety` that enables warnings for all uses of unsafe constructs within a given module.
 All warnings will be in the diagnostic group `Unsafe`, enabling precise control over memory-safety-related warnings per [SE-0443](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0443-warning-control-flags.md).
 * An attribute `@unsafe` that indicates that a declaration is unsafe to use.
-Such declarations may use unsafe constructs within their signatures or definitions.
+Such declarations may use unsafe constructs within their signatures.
-* An attribute `@safe(unchecked)` that indicates that a declaration provides a safe interface despite using unsafe constructs within its definition.
-The `unchecked` indicates that Swift cannot check this assertion of safety.
+* An `unsafe` expression that marks any use of unsafe constructs in an expression, much like `try` and `await`.
 * Standard library annotations to identify unsafe declarations.

 ### Example of `unsafe` usage